 The purpose of this blog is to:

-- show you the stories so that you can get more ideas to enhance your own teaching and learning practice and
+* showcase stories of Education Innovation so that you can get more ideas to enhance your own teaching and learning practice and

 The following stories of education innovation was presented at the Alternative Assessment workshops.

 Prof A Goddard - she shares her story of how they changed two long days of final year assessment through the innovative use of computer‐based testing.
 The questions used in the assessment is written in such a way that it requires higher order thinking skills to complete the assessment.
 The QuestUP system is used with integrated case studies.

 Prof H Coetzee & Prof M Botha - they share how they have converted their written assessments to online assessments using the Test tool in clickUP.

 Dr Elzette Korkie - she shares her story of how she changed her assessment from an OSCI type assessment to video assessments and the value that it added to the students' learning.